derailed-dash/Advent-of-Code/docs/python/reusable_code.md

 Author: Darren
 Date: March 2023

-A set of reusable classes and attributes used by my AoC solutions Test with tests/test_type_defs.py
+A set of helper functions, reusable classes and attributes used by my AoC solutions Test with tests/test_aoc_commons.py

-You could import as follows:
+You can import as follows:
-import common.type_defs as td
+import aoc_common.aoc_commons as ac
 """
+# py -m pip install requests python-dotenv
 from __future__ import annotations import copy from dataclasses import asdict, dataclass